dceddia/snapshot-testing-apis-talk/slides.md

 Note:

-But wouldn't it be nice if you had some tests that could catch this kind of failure?
+But wouldn't it be cool if you had some kind of test that could catch this error early?

-Before it ripped your team apart?
+like, Before it ripped your team apart?

 ---

 ## End-to-end testing?

 <ul>
-  <li class="fragment">Slow to write</li>
+  <li class="fragment">Difficult to write</li>
+  <li class="fragment">Brittle</li>
   <li class="fragment">Slow to run</li>
-  <li class="fragment">Brittle</li>
 </ul>

 Note:

-E2E testing might be your first thought.
+* first thought: E2E
+* aka Acceptance, Integration

-This is where you'd write tests with a tool like Selenium or Nightwatch, and run them in a real browser against a running copy of your app.
-But it has some downsides.
+* write tests w/ tool like Selenium or Nightwatch
+* run them in a real browser

-**DO BULLETS**
+* value: they test the whole stack
+* some downsides...

 ---